MattyGlen123/Photography.github.io/README.md

-# Real Cumrbia
+# Real Cumbria
-This project is a template site for a local photographer and I chance for me to develope my skills.
+This project is a template site for a local photographer and a chance for me to develope my skills.

 screenshot here!

 ## Motivation
-I've designed and made the project to convince a local photographer that I can create a new and improved website for his buisness.
+I've designed and made the project to convince a local photographer that I can create a new and improved website for his business.
-His current site isn't responsive and dosen't highlight his work.
+His current site isn't responsive and doesn’t highlight his work.
 I've created the landing page template to give a taste of the final design.

 ### TODO
 Subpages will be included: